Sweeistaken/apt-repository/README.md

-# dpkg-repository
-DPKG repository for all of Swee and SweeZero's Linux applications and libraries
+APT repository for all of Swee and SweeZero's Linux applications and libraries